wileyyugioh/zotmoov/README.md

 If you want to moove already existing files to the ZotMoov directory, you can right click them and use the appropriate menu item.

+## Settings

+### Directory to Move Files To

+The base directory where ZotMoov will move/copy files

+### File Behavior

 By default ZotMoov will move and link your files.
 You can change the dropdown menu option to `copy` for ZotMoov to just make a back-up of your added files in the specified directory.

-You can enable the Collection Subdirectory option for ZotMoov to automatically create and place your file in a custom subdirectory
+### Automatically Move/Copy Files to Subdirectory

+When this is enabled, ZotMoov will automatically move files into a custom subdirectory.
+By default it is `{%c}` which is by item collection.
+[Click here for the formatting options](https://github.com/wileyyugioh/zotmoov/blob/master/docs/WILDCARD_INFO.md)

+### Allowed File Extensions

+By adding/removing entries to this table via the [+] and [-] buttons, you can choose which types of files ZotMoov will automatically move.
+If the table is empty, then all files will be moved regardless of their file extension.

 ## FAQ

 ### File Renaming

 I recommend using the [automatic file renaming functionality included in Zotero 7](https://www.zotero.org/support/file_renaming).
 It has support for custom patterns.
 You will have to enable “Rename linked files” from the General pane of the Zotero settings.

-### Automatic Subdirectories

-ZotMoov has an option to automatically move files into a custom subdirectory.
-By default it is `{%c}` which is by item collection.
-[Click here for the formatting options](https://github.com/wileyyugioh/zotmoov/blob/master/docs/WILDCARD_INFO.md)

 ### Bugs/Feature Requests